ryanmelt/qtbindings/README.txt

 2. QT 4.8.x installed and in your path
 3. Ruby installed and in your path
 4. gcc 4.x (or clang for OSX 10.9)
+   For Windows this means getting MingGW-w64 from http://mingw-w64.sourceforge.net/download.php (Win-builds project)

 Note for OSX 10.9.
 The default compiler has changed from gcc to clang.
 All libraries need to be compiled with clang or you will get segfaults.
 This includes ruby, qt, and qtbindings.